 The term "learning resources program" is applied in these standards to an organizational configuration which provides a core of library and media materials and a variety of related services.
 Many programs provide unique or specialized services or have instructional responsibilities.
 At some colleges, library and learning resources are integrated.
 At others, they are parallel programs.
+In some, libraries are separate organizational units.
 The structure and function of a learning resources program within an institution are determined by the role assigned to learning resources in the institutional organization.
-This role must be consistent with the stated mission of the institution and its educational goals, curricula, size, and complexity; and include the diverse resources needed to accommodate different learning styles.
+This role must be consistent with the stated mission of the institution and its educational goals, curricula, size, and complexity: and include the diverse resources needed to accommodate different learning styles.
+Generally, these standards apply to a single campus location providing the basic services and activities as listed in appendix A.